10 Tips to Improve Your Farm Website SEO – PPT085

 #7 Create landing pages to enhance website SEO

-Landing pages group multiple pages of similar content together.
+landing page and page design for SEOLanding pages group multiple pages of similar content together.
 They are like funnels in that a person views the landing page, reads some information, and then selects a specific page to visit.
 The flow of information is broad to specific.

 In the podcast, I gave two example uses for landing pages to optimize your farm website SEO.
 In the first example, you might create a category page in your store for pastured poultry that tells your story and then links to the product pages for your chicken sausage, wings, whole birds, etc.